Tahlia and the Tree is a conservation book that highlights the devastating effect of deforestation.

 In Sub-Saharan Africa, forests sustain a large number of plant, animal, bird and insect species.
 All of these species play a vital role in the ecosystem.
 Without trees, there is an increased risk of soil erosion, difficulty growing crops, flooding, and increased greenhouse gases.
 Trees keep the air clean.
 They also keep the environment in a perfect balance.

 Reforestation provides a solution to the loss of indigenous trees in our environment.
-Tahlia and the Tree brings the importance of reforestation to life through the simple black and white photograph highlighting the fact that there are no grey areas in the protection of our precious ecosystems.
+Tahlia and the Tree brings the importance of reforestation to life through the simple black and white photographs highlighting the fact that there are no grey areas in the protection of our precious ecosystems.
 The book is written for adults and children.

 Tahlia and the Tree supports Greenpop, and the work they do to restore degraded forest areas, increase biodiversity, and expand ecosystem services across Sub-Saharan Africa.
 For every 4 Tahlia and the Tree books sold, 1 tree will be sponsored to Greenpop.